arozhkov/jimi-robot/README.md

 * Not intrusive. _As much as RMI could be._
 * Integration with third-party tools. _Graphite, Kafka_
 * Getting data from Oracle JVM, Weblogic and JBoss servers.  _True._
-* Collecting simple numeric attributes from BMeans and combined data attributes. _True._
+* Collecting simple numeric values from MBean attributes and combined data attributes. _True._

 ## Concepts